elenaspb2019/ClickHouse/docs/en/sql_reference/aggregate_functions/combinators.md

 Returns the default value of an aggregate function’s return type if there is nothing to aggregate.

-Type depends on the specific aggregate function.
+Type depends on the aggregate function used.

 **Example**